 I like zoos and every now and then I enjoy visiting one of them.
 But I also have mixed feelings and doubts about animals in captivity.
 In Dutch zoos, the animals are treated well and well cared for by committed animal caretakers.
 The animals have a spacious living space and live in an environment that closely resembles their natural habitat.
 How animals are treated in zoos is not the same everywhere.
 In some countries, the situation for animals in zoos is sometimes appallingly bad, with too small cages, too poor care, and little entertainment, a dull and mind-numbing life is the fate of these animals.
 So for me, zoos have pros and cons.

-So if you like to visit a zoo in the Netherland, here is some practical information.
+So if you like to visit a zoo in the Netherlands, here is some practical information.
 In the Netherlands, we have different kinds of zoological gardens.
 Some of them are specialized in one species.
 Most zoos have a diversity of mammals, fish, birds, reptiles, amphibians, insects, and shellfish.
 In Dutch we say “Dierentuin”.

 1. Artis Royal Zoo, Amsterdam

-Artis is the oldest Zoo in the Netherland and you will find it in the heart of the city.
+Artis is the oldest Zoo in the Netherlands and you will find it in the heart of Amsterdam.
 Artis is innovating, from a zoo to an educational institute that wants to stimulate love and care for nature.
 More space is being created for animals and plants, education, and heritage.
-Within Artis, you will find Micropia, the 1st microbe museum in the world, the monkey house, birdhouse, jaguar house and elephant house.
+Within Artis, you will find Micropia, the 1st microbe museum in the world, the monkey house, birdhouse, jaguar house, and an elephant house.

 Address: Plantage Kerklaan 38-40, Amsterdam